-Sous Vide Flat Iron Steak is an easy and foolproof recipe to cook this affordable cut, delivering intense beef flavor with very tender texture.
-Cooking it at a precise temperature in the sous vide water bath and finishing with a quick pan sear produce the best result.
+Sous Vide Flat Iron Steak is an easy and foolproof recipe to cook this affordable cut, delivering intense beef flavor with a very tender texture.
+Cooking it to a precise temperature in the sous vide water bath and finishing with a quick pan sear produce the best result.

 With traditional cooking methods like grilling, pan-searing, or broiling, there’s a very small window of the perfect doneness when making flat iron steaks.
 If you miss that window, the meat will become tough and chewy.

 Sous vide cooking guarantees the result and ensures the steak is perfectly cooked by using precise temperature control.
 It also produces the meat with even doneness edge-to-edge.

 What is sous vide?
 It’s a French cooking technique where the food is vacuum-sealed in a bag, and then cooked for a long time at a precise temperature in a warm water bath.

 - Flat Iron Steak: This cut is considered to be very tender, second only to filet mignon in tenderness.
 It comes from the top blade which has a lot of flavorful marbling with uniform thickness, and is less expensive than other tender beef cuts like rib eye or New York strip steak.
 This particular cut is flat-looking with great flavor, similar to flank steak, skirt steak, and hanger steak.

 - Olive Oil: Regular olive oil works the best for this recipe.
 Avoid extra virgin olive oil as it has a lower smoke point.